RedyG/TestLangLLVM/README.md

-A custom programming language ( in progress )
+A custom programming language built using LLVM in c++ ( in progress )